JoakimLindbom/JLmod/README.md

 A timer can re-trigger itself or another timer.
 The timer starts when the Trigger button is pressed, or when there's an external trigger received.

 ## Building
 ### Local computer
-First, install [VCV Rack SDK](https://vcvrack.com/downloads/Rack-SDK-1.1.6.zip) (1.1.6 is the latest version as of now) or if you're more adventurous [clone and setup a full development version of Rack for yourself](https://github.com/VCVRack/Rack#building).
+First, install VCV Rack SDK asdescribed in the [Plugin Development Tutorial]("https://vcvrack.com/manual/PluginDevelopmentTutorial") or if you're more adventurous [clone and setup a full development version of Rack for yourself](https://github.com/VCVRack/Rack#building).

 Then, clone this repo into the `plugins` directory and run `make` from this directory. `make dist` will copy the binaries to your live Rack instance.